webtides/element-library/README.md

 # element-library

 > IMPORTANT: The elements are work in progress and subject to major (& breaking) changes until the 1.0 release.
-Until then we would encourage everyone to use pinned versions for any package and not rely on semantic versioning.
+Until then, we would encourage everyone to use pinned versions for any package and not rely on semantic versioning.

 A set of web components built with `@webtides/element-js`